kern-theme/kern/README.md

-# kern
-Kern the color scheme from Tommorow.
+# Kern the color scheme from Tommorow.